-- 3.1.
-Children who are over 12 years and not previously tested who are applying for a place (once the new Year 7 have been admitted) will be required to take tests in English, Mathematics and Science arranged by the School.
-A place will be offered, subject to availability, if the applicant's performance satisfies the School's Admissions Committee that the pupil's ability is commensurate with that of the cohort into which she is seeking admission. - 3.2.
-New applications from children who have already been tested and refused entry as nonqualifiers will generally be considered by taking into account the existing test results and newer evidence of the child's ability and performance in the non-selective school.
-A retest will be used only where there are grounds and evidence to doubt the validity of the original tests in determining the applicant's aptitude. - 3.3.
-Any place offered must be taken up within six weeks of the offer having been made.
+3.1.
+Change of School application forms must be submitted to Warwickshire Admissions.
+These will be processed on a first-come first-serve basis.
+If two or more applications are received on the same day a random generator will be used to determine which application is processed first.
+Children who are aged 12 years or over, and who have not previously been tested, that are applying for a place after the waiting list has been dissolved on Friday 31st December 2021 will be required to take tests in English and Mathematics arranged by the School.
+A place will be offered, subject to availability, if the applicant's performance satisfies the

+School's Admissions Committee that the pupil's ability is commensurate with that of the cohort into which he is seeking admission.

+- 3.2.
+New applications from children who have already been tested and refused entry as non-qualifiers will generally be considered by taking into account the existing test results and newer evidence of the child's ability and performance in the non-selective school.
+A retest will be used only where there are grounds and evidence to doubt the validity of the original tests in determining the applicant's aptitude.
+No waiting lists are held by the School after 31st December of Year 7. - 3.3.
+Any place offered must be taken up within six school weeks of the offer having been made.
 In the event of this not happening, the offer is void.

 3.4.
-Appeals
+Appeals:

-The parent/carers of all children refused places will be notified that they have a right of appeal through an independent appeal panel.
+The parents/carers of all children refused places will be notified that they have a right of appeal through an independent appeal panel.
 For children not qualifying for places the appeal will take account of the compatibility of the child's position in the process.
 If there are insufficient applicants reaching the appropriate level, the School does not have to fill all the places.
 Therefore, the case for prejudice to the efficient education or the efficient use of resources will only be considered once the School is full in the appropriate year group.

-4. Sixth Form Entry Requirements
+Sixth Form Entry Requirements

-- 4.1.
-Stratford Girls' Grammar School has a single-sex Sixth Form ("Shottery Sixth Form") and welcomes applications for entry from external candidates. - 4.2.
+- 3.5.
+King Edward VI School has a co-educational Sixth Form and therefore welcomes applications from both male and female applicants. - 3.6.
 The priority circle does not apply for entry into the Sixth Form.
-Students may be admitted into the Sixth Form irrespective of where they live, but they must be able to attend School from 8.50am 3.55pm each day, and prepared to play a full part in the life of the School.
+Students may be admitted into the Sixth Form irrespective of where they live.

-4.3.
-Entry Criteria - Internal and External Applicants
+3.7.
+Entry Criteria - Internal and External Applicants:

-- 4.3.1.
-The Published Admission Number (PAN) for external students joining Year 12 in 2017 is 50, giving a planned cohort size of 125.8 - 4.3.2.
-Entry to Year 12 is on the basis of academic ability demonstrated by achievement at GCSE.
-Confirmed places in Year 12 can therefore only be allocated following GCSE Results Day in August. - 4.3.3.
-To obtain a place in Year 12 students require a minimum of 50 points from their best eight GCSE results9 using the new GCSE points system of Grades 9-1.
-(For GCSEs receiving grades from the previous grading system the following conversions will apply: A=8, A=7, B=6, C=5 etc)
+- 3.7.1.
+The Published Admission Number (PAN) for external students joining Year 12 in 2021 is 56, giving a planned cohort size of 140. - 3.7.2.
+Entry to Year 12 is on the basis of academic ability demonstrated by achievement at GCSE8.
+Confirmed places in Year 12 can therefore only be allocated following GCSE Results Day in August. - 3.7.3.
+To obtain a place in Year 12 students require a minimum of 54 points from their best eight GCSE results7 using the new GCSE points system of Grades 9-1.
+(For GCSEs receiving grades from the previous grading system the following conversions will apply: A=8, A=7, B=6, C=5 etc) - 3.7.4.
+All KES Year 11 (i.e. students in Year 11 at King Edward VI School) who meet the Entry Criteria will automatically obtain a place.

-4.4.
-Oversubscription criteria
+3.8.
+Oversubscription criteria: